wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/transaction.md

 * Testnet: <https://nodes-testnet.wavesnodes.com>
 * Mainnet: <https://nodes.wavesnodes.com>

 The node checks transaction for validity.
 If a transaction is valid, then it is put to a generated block in the blockchain, if not — it's rejected by the blockchain.
+(Invoke script transactions and Exchange transactions can be saved on the blockchain even if the dApp script or the asset script failed, and a fee is charged for such transactions.)

 ## Sign Transaction Using Your Own Seed